robotframework/robotframework/doc/userguide/src/ExecutingTestCases/OutputFiles.rst

 When post-processing outputs with Rebot, new output files are not created unless :option:`--output` option is explicitly used.

-Starting from Robot Framework 2.6, it is possible to disable creation of the output file when running tests with a special value `NONE`.
+Tt is possible to disable creation of the output file when running tests with a special value `NONE`.
 In Robot Framework 2.6 and 2.7 versions this automatically disabled also creating log and report files, but starting from the 2.8 version this is not done anymore.
 If no outputs are needed, they should all be explicitly disabled using `--output NONE --report NONE --log NONE`.

 Log file
 ~~~~~~~~